 August is a good time to explore Prague's many outdoor activities, and there are plenty of annual events both within the city and a drive away.
 The summer months are the festival season in the Czech Republic, and August is no exception, with shows ranging from Italian operas to jazz and folk dance.

-August is a busy time of year in Prague as many tourists visit during the tail end of the city's high season when the weather is warmest.
-Prague tends to be drier in August than in June and July, with average high temperatures in the mid-70s and lows in the 50s.
+It is a busy time of year in Prague as many tourists visit during the tail end of the city's high season when the weather is warmest.
+Be ready for crowds as you make your way through historic sites and known tourist attractions.

 What to Pack

 Though summer is relatively warm in Prague, always take a jacket or sweater for the evenings, and possibly a rain jacket, in case a sudden downpour or cloudy weather makes the air feel chilly and wet.
 Appropriate walking shoes should always be worn—heels or open toes are impractical for walking Prague's cobblestone pavements.
 Sun coverage comes in handy, including hats, umbrellas, sunglasses, and sunscreen, along with some water to stay hydrated.